mwiraszka/LondonChessClub/README.md

 > FRONTEND

-- `Angular v14` for frontend framework
+- `Angular v17` for frontend framework
 - `NgRx` for reactive state management
 - `Feather` for icons
 - `SCSS` for style preprocessing with Sass
+- `Lichess PGN Viewer` for chess games

 > BACKEND (AWS)